 International students: We understand that international students and their families who are not receiving fellowship payments or wages will not be eligible to apply for a SSN/ITIN, and therefore will not be able to supply this tax identification number to the university.

-If you need a copy of your 1095-b form, please send an email to email@example.com.
-Please include your full name, student ID number, and an address to which the form may be mailed.
-Include “1095-b” in the subject line.
+If you would like an electronic copy of your 1095-b form, please send an email to firstname.lastname@example.org.
+Please include your full name, 7-Digit Cornell ID, and enter “1095-B” in the subject line.

 If you have a pharmacy claim question, contact OptumRx by calling 1-866-868-1677.